KaceCottam/indexbot6/README.md

-# Index Bot (version 4)
+# Index Bot (version 6)

-Remake of Jake Arent's Indexbot in Python with Sqlite 3.
+Remake of Jake Arent's Indexbot in Python 3.10 with TinyDB.

-Made by Kace Cottam.

-A discord bot for notifying users based on pings.
+A discord bot for creating hidden roles that still ping users.

 ## Essential Information

-Requires `python-dotenv`, `discord_slash` and `discord.py` to run.
-Uses a `sqlite3` database back-end.
+Requirements are in the [`requirements.txt`](requirements.txt)

-Requires a bot to be made with the following permissions: `bot`, `applications.commands` and `manage_roles`, `send_messages`
+Requires a bot to be made with the following permissions: `bot`, `applications.commands` and `manage_roles`, `send_messages`.

 Make sure to enable "Server Members Intent" under the Privileged Gateway Intents tab for you bot in the discord developer website.

 ## How to use

 Configuration is done via creation of a file titled `.env` in the same folder as the python script.
 This file is required to configure the bot.

+## Testing

+Tests can be run using `behave` which is a behavioral driven testing framework.
+See examples in the `features` folder.

 ### Example `.env` file